realfaiq/100-Days-of-Python/README.md

 Day-21: Worked with Time Series Data using Pandas.
 Also Learned how to read and write to different types of file formats with pandas and getting started with data visualization using matplotlib. <br />
 Day-22: Moved more into Data Visualization.
 Learned MatplotLib and Seaborn Libraries to visualize different kaggle datasets. <br />
 Day-23: Covered Advanced Topics of numPy such as how do the behind the scenes memory works with lists and numPy array.
 Used real-world gene data.
 Solved some Exerices using advanced methods. <br />
+Day-24: Further deep dive into the advanced concepts of Numeric Python. <br />